-The door shook as Victor engaged it in a full-force tug-of-war, but it refused to yield.
+The door shook as Victor rammed his shoulder into it, but it refused to yield.
 A glance behind him showed the vampire was almost upon him.
 He yelled and struck the door as hard as he could with the heel of his palm; the latch rattled in the door frame.

 “Of course,” he gasped.

-He turned the door knob and pushed; the door swung effortlessly open and he tumbled through behind it.
-As he turned to slam the door shut he saw the vampire there on the threshold.
+He turned the door knob and pulled; the door swung effortlessly open and he darted through.
+As he turned to yank the door shut he saw the vampire almost at the threshold.
 The monster now barely resembled the old officer in the painting: its face was pale and ghastly, its eyes wide and black, and its mouth gaped like a lion’s to reveal drooling fangs ready for the feast.
-Victor gave an involuntary yelp and flung the door shut, before scrambling and falling backwards.
+Victor gave an involuntary yelp and whipped the door shut, before scrambling and falling backwards.
 He got to his hands and knees and waited, listening, sweat rolling down his cheeks and his heart beating double time.

 After a few moments his arms began trembling and his breathing became erratic.
 He put his head down and squeezed his eyes shut; his fists clenched.

 “Get it together,” he whispered.
 “Come on, get it together.
 A Furbank never quits.”